8 Steps to Safer Grocery Shopping During COVID-19 Pandemic

 1) Wash and wipe down before entering the store.

-2) Maintain your distance from others.
+2) Maintain your distance from others or wear a mask.

 The virus is primarily transmitted through droplets within a distance of ~1.8 meters (6 feet).
 Keep your distance from others while walking around the store, standing in line for the pharmacy, and waiting at the check-out.
 If you need to cough or sneeze, do so into your shoulder.
+Your best defence is to wear a mask.

 3) Practice the one-touch rule.